cardinalblue/android-kraft-shade/doc_website/docs/pipeline-dsl/introduction.md

 ## Pipeline Types

-KraftShade supports three main types of pipelines:
+KraftShade supports several pipeline structures:

 1. **Serial Pipeline**: A linear sequence of shader operations where each step's output becomes the input for the next step.

 2. **Graph Pipeline**: A more complex structure where steps can have multiple inputs and outputs, allowing for non-linear processing flows.

 3. **Nested Pipeline**: A combination of serial and graph pipelines, allowing for modular and reusable pipeline components.

+4. **PipelineModifier**: Reusable pipeline components that encapsulate complex operations into single, composable units.

 ## Basic Usage